 Principal Analyst, Television Media

-Maria Rua Aguete is a principal analyst with IHS.
-She has more than 12 years research experience covering the global television markets.
-Maria specializes in developing different...
+Maria Rua Aguete is a Research Director, Television with IHS.
+She has more than 15 years research experience covering the global television markets.